 This goes for records too.
 A huge number of record collectors jump on eBay to look for good deals.
 The auctioning model of the site also means that competition can drive up the price you get for individual records.

 When you add a listing, eBay will suggest a price for the record.
 If you want to get the best price for your vinyl, I recommend ignoring this figure (which is basically suggested by an algorithm).

 Instead, do your own research on the record to get an idea of its market value.
 You could regret it if you see your precious vinyl selling for far less than it’s worth.

 It’s easy to get started with eBay these days.
 They used to only accept PayPal, but now you can get paid directly into your personal bank account.

-You can list a number of items for free on eBay.
+You can list items for free on eBay up to a point.
 However, once past a certain threshold, there is a charge for adding new listings.
 So if you have a huge volume of records you want to sell individually, Discogs might be a better option.

 There are obviously fees associated with selling on eBay.
 For records, eBay takes 10% of the sale price.
 It’s a bit of a chunk, but for the overall ease of experience, I think it’s worth it.

 eBay is arguably more of a seller’s market than Discogs.
 Being able to set a minimum price, as well as being able to auction give you more power as a seller.